Environmental Geography with Studies in the USA

 - Charities, such as Northern Roots, the largest urban farm and eco-park in the country

-- In-house companies, such as the physical and environmental consultancy based within the University and the Centre or Applied Archaeology
+- In-house physical and environmental consultancies based within the University's Centre for Applied Archaeology

-- Other organisations, such as Peel Land & Property,
+- Prominent built environment organisations, such as Peel Land & Property

 What you need to know

 We welcome applications from students who may not meet the stated entry criteria but who can demonstrate their ability to pursue the course successfully.
 You will be interested in the broad fields of geography and environmental management, with passion for sustainability, climate change and related areas.
 You will be adventurous and up for travel, embracing the opportunity to spend a year in the USA.

 ENGLISH LANGUAGE REQUIREMENTS

 All of our courses are taught and assessed in English.
 If English is not your first language, you must meet our minimum English language entry requirements.
 An IELTS score of 6.0 (no element below 5.5) is proof of this, and we also accept a range of equivalent qualifications.